rafaelh/rafaelh.github.io/_posts/2026-06-03-defending-against-prompt-injection.md

         return text[:20_000]
 ```

 A note on honesty here: `sanitize_input` does light hygiene, but you can't scrub an injection out of natural language without mangling it.
 The detection layers *reject*; the structured prompt *wraps*.
 Sanitisation is a tidy-up, not a control.
+So, will this catch the majority of non-novel attacks? 🤣 Oh hell no; there are 185+ prompt injection techniques and counting, not the least of which is that your agent probably speaks 100+ languages and regex is only looking at the most popular one.
+It will stop uninventive or uninformed attackers though, and that is worth doing.

 ## Layer 3: LLM-as-judge

 Regex is fast and deterministic, but it can only catch what you can write a pattern for.
-Novel phrasing, multi-step social engineering, instructions politely embedded in a plausible business request - those sail straight through.
+Novel phrasing, multi-step social engineering, instructions politely embedded in a plausible business request will all potentiall work.
 For those, use a second, isolated LLM as a classifier: an **LLM-as-judge**.

 ```python
 import json